Last Updated on May 18, 2023

 There is a hop-on hop-off trolley service in the Niagara State Park for only $2 per person if you have difficulties walking.

 Niagara Falls, Canada

-It’s no secret that we weren’t the biggest fans of this town when we visited the Canadian side in 2011.
+It’s no secret that we weren’t the biggest fans of this town when we visited the Canadian side.
 The city felt tacky, everything was set up to get every tourist dollar possible: haunted houses (seriously, who needs four haunted houses?
 Especially in a city that small), wax museums, Ripley’s Believe It Or Not, Hershey’s Chocolate World and many fast food chains.

 If you can’t entertain your kids with an awe-inspiring natural wonder, you’ll get the chance to do that here (and spend lots of cash).
 Ironically, most of the chains who set up shop here are American, it seems like even they knew the Canadian side is the one that’s bringing in the big bucks.
 For the grown-ups in need of additional entertainment, there are not one but TWO casinos to carry your money to.
 I’ve listed some of the attractions on the Canadian side of Niagara Falls in this article.